 THINGS TO LOOK FOR TODAY

-AGBM: AGBM is expected to meet at 10:00 am in the Maritim Room.
+AGBM: AGBM is scheduled to meet Monday at 10:00 am.

 This issue of the Earth Negotiations Bulletin (firstname.lastname@example.org) is written and edited by Paola Bettelli (email@example.com), Chad Carpenter, LL.M. (firstname.lastname@example.org), Peter Doran (PF.Doran@ulst.ac.uk) , Benjamin Simmons (email@example.com), and Steve Wise (firstname.lastname@example.org).
 The Editor is Pamela Chasek, Ph.D. (email@example.com) and the Managing Editor is Langston James Kimo Goree VI (firstname.lastname@example.org).The sustaining donors of the Bulletin are the Netherlands Ministry for Development Cooperation and the Government of Canada.
 General support for the Bulletin during 1997 is provided by the Department for International Development (DID) of the United Kingdom, the Ministry of Foreign Affairs of Denmark, the European Community (DG-XI), the German Ministry of Environment, Nature Conservation and Nuclear Safety, the Ministries of Environment and Foreign Affairs of Austria, the Ministry of Environment of Sweden, the Swiss Federal Office of the Environment, and UNDP.
 The ENB can be contacted at tel: +1-212-644-0204; fax: +1-212-644-0206.
 IISD can be contacted at 161 Portage Avenue East, 6th Floor, Winnipeg, Manitoba R3B 0Y4, Canada; tel: +1-204-958-7700; fax: +1- 204-958-7710.
 The opinions expressed in the Earth Negotiations Bulletin are those of the authors and do not necessarily reflect the views of IISD and other funders.
 Excerpts from the Earth Negotiations Bulletin may be used in other publications only with appropriate citation.
 Electronic versions of the ENB are sent to e-mail distribution lists and can be found on the Linkages WWW- server at http://www.iisd.ca/linkages/.